encelo/WetPaper/README.md

 - Use the toml11 library to load and save settings in the TOML format

 - Add a pool to recycle bubble objects instead of recreating them from scratch

+- Add a custom refraction shader for bubbles and a separable blur filter for the pause screen
+- Add an entry in the settings menu page to enable or disable shaders